GokulaKrishnan-NS/Realtime-Collaborative-Whiteboard/README.md

-# Realtime-Multiplayer-Whiteboard
+# Realtime-Collaborative-Whiteboard

 PROJECT OVERVIEW

-Realtime Multiplayer Whiteboard
+Realtime Collaborative Whiteboard
 A collaborative digital canvas where multiple users can draw, write, erase, and interact in real time using WebSockets (Socket.io).
 Purpose
 The goal of this project is to create a simple yet powerful online whiteboard where multiple users can draw together in real time.